edwardhough/Elk-Stack-Project/README.md

 ```

 ### Using the Playbooks
-In order to use the playbooks, you will need to have an Ansible control node already configured.
-We use the **jump box** for this purpose.
+In order to use the playbooks, an Ansible control node must already be configured.
+The **jump box** is used for this purpose.

 To use the playbooks, we must perform the following steps:
 - Copy the playbooks to the Ansible Control Node